KilkankB/OpenIIT_D42_24/README.md

 Troubleshooting

 ModuleNotFoundError: If you encounter an error saying a module is not found, make sure you have installed all dependencies listed in requirements.txt.
 Data File Errors: Ensure that any data files used in the notebook are located in the correct directory, and that file paths in the code are correct.

-License

-Specify the license under which this code is distributed, e.g., MIT License